balderdashy/sails-docs/concepts/ORM/Associations/OneWayAssociation.md

 # One Way Association
 ### Overview

 A one way association is where a model is associated with another model.
-You could query that model and populate to get the associatED model.
+You could query that model and populate to get the associated model.
 You can't however query the associated model and populate to get the associatING model.

 ### One Way Example